Early life of Marcus Aurelius

 The early life of Marcus Aurelius (r.
 161–180) spans the time from his birth on 26 April 121 until his accession as Roman emperor on 8 March 161.

 Following the death of his father, Marcus Annius Verus (III), Marcus Aurelius was raised by his grandfather, Marcus Annius Verus (II).
 Educated at home, Marcus became an adherent of Stoicism at a young age.
-In 138 he was adopted by Antoninus Pius, himself the adopted heir of Emperor Hadrian.
-Hadrian died later that year and was succeeded by Antoninus.
+In 138 he was adopted by Titus Aurelius Antoninus, himself the adopted heir of Emperor Hadrian.
+Hadrian died later that year, and his adoptive son succeeded him under the name Antoninus Pius.

 Among Marcus' tutors were the orators Marcus Cornelius Fronto and Herodes Atticus.
-Marcus held the consulship jointly with Antoninus in 140, then he was quaestor, then he and Antoninus were consuls again for the year 145.
-In 145, he married Antoninus' daughter Faustina.
-Several children were born to the couple during Antoninus' reign, of whom only the future empress Lucilla survived.
-Marcus took on more responsibilities of state as Antoninus aged; at the time of Antoninus' death in 161, he was consul with his adoptive brother Lucius.
+Marcus held the consulship jointly with Antoninus Pius in 140 and in 145.
+In between his first and second consulships, Marcus served as a quaestor.
+In 145 he married his first cousin, Pius' daughter Faustina.
+They had a number of children, including the future empress Lucilla and the future emperor Commodus.
+Marcus took on more responsibilities of state as Pius aged; at the time of Pius' death in 161, he was consul with his adoptive brother Lucius.
+Upon their adoptive father's death, Marcus and Lucius became co-emperors.